Single Assessment Guidance

-If the child is to be looked after then a Looked after Child Care Plan is required; if the case goes to an initial Child Protection Conference and that conference decides the child should be subject to a plan, then a Child Protection Plan is required.
-If continued work is needed under Section 17 then a Child in Need Plan is required.
+If the child is to be looked after then a Looked after Child Care Plan is required; if the case goes to an initial Child Protection Conference and that conference decides the child has suffered or is at risk of suffering significant harm, then a Child Protection Plan is required.
+If continued work is needed under Section 17 then a Child in Need Plan is required if parents consent.

-The child's plan will need to be outcome focused.
+The child's plan will need to be SMART (Specific, Measurable, Attainable, Relevant and Timely).
 That is, they need to start by setting out what are the improvements in the child's well-being and safety that will need to take place.
 Outcomes are the changes and improvements in the child and family's well-being and functioning that the plan is designed to deliver.
 These should be framed in concrete terms so everyone is clear what the plan is trying to achieve.
-Use the language of the child and family, as it's important that it is their plan.
+Use the language of the child and family, as it is important that it is their plan.

 Having clarified the outcomes to be achieved, plans should then set out what actions will be taken / help provided to achieve them.
 When deciding on what help is to be provided or action to be taken, the social worker should have a clear evidence-base.
 They need to know that there is an evidence for saying that a particular course of action or service will deliver the desired change.
 For example, if they are planning that a parent attends a certain parenting programme; they must have evidence that the particular programme is likely to achieve the required improvement for that particular parent.
 Most services are only effective with certain profiles of parents / children.